openresty/lua-resty-mysql/README.markdown

     If set to `true`, then verifies the validity of the server SSL certificate (default to `false`).
-    Note that you need to configure the [lua_ssl_trusted_certificate](https://github.com/openresty/lua-nginx-module#lua_ssl_trusted_certificate) to specify the CA certificate used by your MySQL server.
+    Note that you need to configure the [lua_ssl_trusted_certificate](https://github.com/openresty/lua-nginx-module#lua_ssl_trusted_certificate) to specify the CA (or server) certificate used by your MySQL server.
 You may also need to configure [lua_ssl_verify_depth](https://github.com/openresty/lua-nginx-module#lua_ssl_verify_depth)
     accordingly.
 * `pool`